apettiigrew/kanban-task-management-app/src/tasks/tasks-prd-board-creation-improvements.md

 # Task List: Board Creation Improvements

+## ⚠️ IMPORTANT: PERMISSION REQUIRED

+**ALWAYS ask for PERMISSION before starting any new task.
+NEVER start a new task without explicit user approval.**

+## 📋 TASK COMPLETION WORKFLOW

+**When completing tasks, follow this workflow:**
+1. Complete the implementation work for the task
+2. **WAIT** for the user to confirm the task is completed to their satisfaction
+3. **ONLY AFTER** user confirmation, mark the task as completed with `[x]` in this document
+4. **ONLY AFTER** marking as completed, create the git commit with an appropriate commit message
+5. **NEVER** mark tasks as completed or create git commits without explicit user confirmation

 ## Relevant Files

 - `src/components/project-dialog.tsx` - Main dialog component for project selection and creation